5 days in, survivors still found in quake-hit Turkey, Syria

 Then, as the father was brought out, rescuers cheered and chanted “God is Great!”

-The dramatic rescue after 129 hours brings to nine the number of people rescued Saturday, despite diminishing hopes amid freezing temperatures.
-They included a disoriented 16-year-old and a 70-year-old woman.
+Two hours later, a 3-year-old girl and her father were pulled from debris in the town of Islahiye, also in Gaziantep province, and an hour after that a 7-year-old girl was rescued in the province of Hatay, nearly 132 hours after the quake.
+The rescues bring to 12 the number of people rescued Saturday, despite diminishing hopes amid freezing temperatures.

 “What day is it?”
-Kamil Can Agas, the teenager who was pulled out of the rubble in Kahramanmaras, asked his rescuers, according to NTV television.
+16-year-old Kamil Can Agas asked his rescuers after he was pulled out of the rubble in Kahramanmaras, according to NTV television.

 Members of the mixed Turkish and Kyrgyz search teams embraced each other, as did the teenager’s cousins, with one of them calling out: “He is out, brother.
 He is out.
 He is here.”